 Because Delta-8 exists as a naturally occurring isomer in the hemp plant, Delta-8-THC is not considered a Controlled Substance in Connecticut.

 The state passed HB 5389 in 2012 to legalize cannabis for medicinal use for certain qualifying patients.
-While recreational cannabis bills have frequently made it to the table, they have yet to be passed.
+Multiple recreational cannabis bills have made it to the table since 2012, and the state finally passed new cannabis laws in 2021.

 At Vida Optima, our Delta-8-THC products comply with all parameters of the Hemp Farming Act of 2018.
 We can also help answer questions about Delta-8 before you buy, or you can read our “What is Delta-8-THC?” guide to learn everything you need to know.